YuhuiWu92/myFlix-Angular-client/README.md

 # MyFlixAngularClient

-This project was generated with Angular[Angular CLI,version 13.3.2], build the client-side for an application called myFlix based on its existing server-side code (REST API and database) und is designed using Angular Material.
+This project was generated with Angular[Angular CLI,version 13.3.2], build the client-side for an application called my Flim Flix based on its existing server-side code (REST API and database) und is designed using Angular Material.

 # My Page